-Now, though, let’s back up further and look at a global spectrum, not just our own neighborhood (or even city).
+Now, though, let’s look further at a global spectrum, not just our neighborhood (or even city).
 Our current relative position has almost certainly shifted toward the McMansion end of things.
-We’re living in homes that take up more space and consume more energy than most other homes around the world.

 Get Ahead of the Joneses: Be Happier in a Smaller Home

 It wouldn’t be an earth-shattering amount for most of us, probably.
-But added together, it could represent the kind of numbers that would make a real difference in the lives of our less fortunate neighbors, and the lives of our global neighbors who suffer as a result of our misuse of the environment.
+But added together, it could represent the kind of numbers that would make a real difference in the lives of our less fortunate neighbors and the lives of our global neighbors who suffer from our misuse of the environment.

 So how big is big enough?
 Architect Jason McLennan suggests a range of 200-800 square feet per person for new construction for single-family dwellings, based on a metric detailed in this thoughtful article.